Kepler’s hit in 17th gives Twins 4-3 win over Red Sox

 Boston had a six-game winning streak snapped.

+The Red Sox used eight relievers in relief of lefty David Price, who went just five innings.
+The Twins also used eight arms out of the bullpen to back up Michael Pineda’s strong start.
+Pineda allowed one run in six innings.

 Boston had a runner on third and nobody out in the 17th but couldn’t score against Zack Littell (1-0), who earned his first career win.
 With Andrew Benintendi standing on third base, J.D.
-Martinez struck out for the fifth time of the game.
+Martinez struck out for the fifth time.
 Rafael Devers then grounded out to first, and Xander Bogaerts grounded to third.

+“There was a lot of stuff weird in this game, but we played to the end,” said Boston manager Alex Cora.
+“They scored one more run than us.”

-Both teams traded solo homers in the 13th inning.
+The teams traded solo homers in the 13th inning.
 Mookie Betts put Boston up 3-2 before Kepler launched his 18th homer to keep the game going.

 Kepler also had a big hit in the eighth as his two-out single to left tied the game at 2.